 Call 111 for an ambulance if you or someone else has been stung and has symptoms of a serious allergic reaction or anaphylaxis.

 - rapid development of a rash

 - hoarse voice

 - difficulty swallowing or throat tightness

 - signs of shock (pale skin, rapid pulse and fainting).

-- For a bee sting, scrape the stinger out using your fingers, a credit card or the blunt side of a knife.
-Avoid squeezing the sac as this will inject more venom.
+- For a honey bee sting, remove it as quickly as possible by scraping the stinger out using your fingers, a credit card or the blunt side of a knife.

 - Wash the area with soap and cold water.

 - Application of an ice pack for 15 minutes to help relieve local pain and swelling

 - Topical creams, antihistamines and paracetamol can be useful in controlling local pain, swelling and itchiness.
 Inflammation may also be managed with use of a hydrocortisone cream.